Coronavirus (COVID-19) Updates

 We may issue a ticket to the property owner and/or vehicle owner if the is not resolved by the due date.
 The first ticket is $177.00.
 Then the inspector will set a new due date, usually in 10 days to two weeks.
 We may issue a $303.00 ticket if the vehicle is not repaired or removed by the second due date.
 Then, the inspector will set a third due date, typically in 10 days to two weeks.
 If the vehicle is still not repaired or removed by the third due date, we may issue $366.00 ticket.
 The vehicle is then tagged by the inspector and will be towed from the property in 72 hours.

 Note for complainants:

 If the vehicle is not visible from public property, we may ask to step onto your property to see it.
 Please provide a valid telephone number or email address so that we may follow-up.
 Your prompt response will help us inspect without further delay

 - Report an Inoperable Car on Street Only

 - Report an Inoperable Car on Private Property

 - Report an Abandoned Car on Street Only

-- Report an Abandoned Vehicle on Private Property, City of Madison Police Department, Parking Enforcement, (608) 266-4275.
-If the vehicle owner is not a resident of the property, it is the property owners responsibility to contact Parking Enforcement.
+- Report an Abandoned Vehicle on Private Property, Parking Enforcement (608) 266-4275.
+If the vehicle owner does not live on the property, the property owner must contact Parking Enforcement.